Skip to content

 The dark flow

+You have felt this — shipping fast, producing more than ever, and sensing that none of it is adding up to real progress.
 AI power users are burning out first.
 AI co-authored code ships 1.7x more major bugs and 2.74x more security vulnerabilities.
 100,000 projects launch daily on Lovable — most vanish.
-We are watching a new occupational hazard emerge: being productive without being purposeful.
-Direction, not capability, is what is scarce.
+The defining occupational hazard of this era is not lack of capability.
+It is being productive without being purposeful.
+Direction, not tools, is what protects your trajectory.

 April 27, 20267 min